Sam Heughan, Caitriona Balfe 2018: 'Outlander' Actor Hurt By Partner, Pair Set To Close Glasgow City Streets

-There is no denying that Sam Heughan and Caitriona Balfe remain to be one of the most talked-about pairings in Hollywood today.
+There is no denying that Sam Heughan and Caitriona Balfe remain one of the most talked-about pairings in Hollywood today.
 The on-screen couple has caught the hearts of many and effortlessly became household names after their successful portrayal as Jamie Fraser and Claire Randall in the popular STARZ series.
-Recent reports suggested that the fiancee of Tony McGill accidentally hurt the Outlander Season 4 actor.
+Recent reports suggested that the fiancée of Tony McGill accidentally hurt the Outlander Season 4 actor.

-Reports have it that the production for the imminent Outlander Season 4 has officially started earlier this year.
+Reports have it that the production for the imminent Outlander Season 4 officially started earlier this year.
 Town and Country Magazine previously shared that the forthcoming new installment would be based on Drums of Autumn by Diana Gabaldon.
-The publication claimed that it would focus on the characters of Sam Heughan and Caitriona Balfe looking for a place in North Carolina.
+The publication claimed that it will focus on the characters of Sam Heughan and Caitriona Balfe looking for a place in North Carolina.

 A few weeks after it was confirmed that Outlander Season 4 was already in production, STARZ launched the DVD copy of the series’ third installment.
-What made it so special is because it also included a clip of Sam Heughan and Caitriona Balfe’s final audition together.
+What made it so special was it also included a clip of Sam Heughan and Caitriona Balfe’s final audition together.
 The said video featured the pair having a heated argument over the decision of Claire Randall to escape back to the Standing Stones.

-Towards the end of the powerful scene, Caitriona Balfe shared she got so carried away that she accidentally punched Sam Heughan in his face.
-Outlander Season 4 executive producer Ronald D. Moore revealed that scene totally made them decide to cast the fiancee of Tony McGill.
+Toward the end of the powerful scene, Caitriona Balfe shared she got so carried away that she accidentally punched Sam Heughan in his face.
+Outlander Season 4 executive producer Ronald D. Moore revealed that scene totally made them decide to cast the fiancée of Tony McGill.
 He added that there is an overflowing on-screen chemistry between Sam and Caitriona, Express reported.

 #Outlander #season 4 release date: When does Outlander season 4 start? https://t.co/tQmTWYLpD3